-There were no changes in the Company's approach to capital management during the year ended June 30, 2014.
-The Company is not subject to externally imposed capital requirements.
+The Company's overall strategy with respect to capital risk management remained unchanged during the year ended June 30, 2015.
+The Company is not subject to any externally imposed capital requirements.

 16. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

 Fair value estimates of financial instruments are made at a specific point in time, based on relevant information about financial markets and specific financial instruments.
 As these estimates are subjective in nature, involving uncertainties and matters of significant judgment, they cannot be determined with precision.
 Changes in assumptions can significantly affect estimated fair values.